hiroaki-yamamoto/mongoengine-goodjson/README.md

   partner = gj.FollowReferenceField(User, autosave=True)
 ```

-### Important Note when use FollowReferenceField
-Currently, FollowReferenceField doesn't support the limit of recursion.
-Therefore, **don't implement self-reference document and/or loop-reference
-document.**

 ## Feature 2: Exclude fields from JSON serialization/deserialization

 Sometimes you might want to exclude fields from JSON serialization, but to do